coastalme/coastalme/TO_DO_LIST.md

 -  TODO 038 [Do better error handling if insufficient memory](https://github.com/coastalme/coastalme/blob/730a0be2274de02125681ab3e14424dbbfadbaeb/src/gis_raster.cpp#L71)
 -  TODO 053 [Improve handling of situation where landward elevation of profile is -ve](https://github.com/coastalme/coastalme/blob/730a0be2274de02125681ab3e14424dbbfadbaeb/src/calc_waves.cpp#L1581)
 -  TODO 055 [Maybe add a safety check?]
+-  TODO 072 [CShore crashes occasionally, is it because of -ve Z values here?
+Check]
+-  TODO 080 [Do we get -ve breaking wave heights here?]

 ##   Theory/Efficiency
 -  TODO 002 [Do we really need D50 for drift landform class?
 What do we need for drift?](https://github.com/coastalme/coastalme/blob/730a0be2274de02125681ab3e14424dbbfadbaeb/src/assign_landforms.cpp#L346)